 Building on the shared belief that all children should have the opportunity to enter school ready to succeed, a broad coalition of organizations launched the Pre-K for PA campaign in 2014.
 The campaign set out to make pre-k a priority issue in the gubernatorial and legislative elections, advocating increased access to high-quality pre-kindergarten for all Pennsylvania’s 3- and 4-year olds.

 The campaign grew quickly and was embraced by individuals and organizations across the state who believe investing in our children is the right choice and an urgent necessity.
-Today, our ranks include more than 130 Leadership Council members, 600 supporting organizations, and nearly 16,000 grassroots advocates.
+Today, our ranks include more than 130 Leadership Council members, 600 supporting organizations, and more than 20,000 grassroots advocates.
 Pre-K for PA will work tirelessly until the commonwealth makes high-quality early learning accessible to each of our youngest learners.
 But we need your support and your voice to make it happen.
 We hope you will join us!